Fcmam5/state-of-dz-swe-2024/website/docs/insights/open-source.md

     "I'm not familiar with open source software" : 19
 ```

-According to data, we see that Algerian software engineers mostly use open-source frameworks and libraries, while we see that some engineers who work in corporate and large companies may use proprietary software.
+According to data, we see that Algerian software engineers mostly use Open Source frameworks and libraries, while we see that some engineers who work in corporate and large companies may use proprietary software.

-We also see that few of our survey participants consider themselves active contributors to open-source projects.
+We also see that few of our survey participants consider themselves active contributors to Open Source projects.
 57% of them are senior engineers, 15% are mid-level engineers, 8% have managerial or leadership roles, and the rest are juniors.

 ## Visibility

-It is hard to find data about Algerian open-source initiatives, or about contributions made by Algerians.
+It is hard to find data about Algerian Open Source initiatives, or about contributions made by Algerians.

 Algeria is not present in different reports due the lack of data, or the lack of visibility of Algerian contributions.